chazlarson/Media-Scripts/README.md

 1. reset-posters-plex.py - reset all artwork in a library to Plex default
 1. grab-all-IDs.py - grab [into a sqlite DB] ratingKey, IMDB ID, TMDB ID, TVDB ID for everything in a library from plex
 1. grab-all-posters.py - grab some or all of the artwork for a library from plex
+1. image_picker.py - simple web app to make choosing active art from the images downloaded by grab-all-posters simpler
 1. grab-all-status.py - grab watch status for all users all libraries from plex
 1. apply-all-status.py - apply watch status for all users all libraries to plex from the file emitted by the previous script
 1. show-all-playlists.py - Show contents of all user playlists